 I’ve created this challenge using my four content pillars, and the prompts are taken from the 101 you get as part of my online course (or as a 1:1 client).
 All the prompts are written and designed to help you build know, like, trust with your followers and convert your audience to customers!
 I don’t want you wasting time on Instagram and not using its full potential to grow your business, that’s just silly!

-Finally, don’t forget to add the tags to your stories #SmallandMightyStories and a location tag for where ever in the world you are!
+Finally, don’t forget to add the tags to your stories #SmallandMightyBusiness and add a location tag for where ever in the world you are!
 This will help you to be found by other small businesses and also prospective customers under the geo-tag.

 I cannot wait to get started, and as always I will be cheerleading you along the way.

-The Small and Mighty Stories challenge was an enormous success with 717 small businesses across 14 countries taking part!
+The Small and Mighty challenge in April 2018 was an enormous success with 717 small businesses across 14 countries taking part!
+We ran it again in 2019 and had over 1,000 businesses taking part across the world.

 I’d love to know your thoughts on today’s blog post, connect with me on Instagram @samburgessuk or join in the conversation over in the Facebook Community.
 If you’d like to learn even more ways to use Instagram to target your customer, you can click here.